 - A. A plan showing the location of wetlands within the development site and the approximate boundaries of off-site wetlands per 1000.02F.
 The wetland boundary within the development site shall be flagged in the field and surveyed; - B. An aerial photograph delineating the wetland and the development boundary; - C. A copy of the following maps (most recent) delineating the development boundary: - 1.
 U.S.G.S. quadrangle map - 2.
-Lake County Wetland Inventory map - 3.
+Lake County Wetland Inventory map (including ADID sites) - 3.
 FEMA floodplain map - 4.
 Lake County soil survey - 5.
-Hydrologic Atlas - U.S. Army Corps of Engineers data sheets (March 1992 or most recent version) with color photographs provided for representative upland and wetland data points; - E. A written description of the wetland(s) that includes a Floristic Quality Assessment as determined by methodology contained in Swink, F. and G. Wilhelm's Plants of the Chicago Region (1994, 4th Edition, Indianapolis: Indiana Academy of Science).
+Hydrologic Atlas (U.S.G.S.
+Flood of Record map) - D. U.S. Army Corps of Engineers data sheets (March 1992 or most recent version (Midwest Region, most recent version) with color photographs provided for representative upland and wetland data points; - E. A written description of the wetland(s) that includes a Floristic Quality Assessment as determined using the Chicago Region Floristic Quality Assessment Calculator (U.S. Army Corps of Engineers, Chicago District, most recent version). by methodology contained in Swink, F. and G. Wilhelm's Plants of the Chicago Region (1994, 4th Edition, Wilhelm, G. and L. Rericha's Flora of the Chicago Region, 2017, Indianapolis: Indiana Academy of Science).
 Floristic quality assessments shall generally be conducted between May 15 and October 1, which approximates the growing season.
 Non-growing season assessments may require additional sampling during the growing season to satisfy this requirement; - F. The approximate location, extent, and relative quality of off-site wetlands on properties within the maximum buffer requirements adjoining the development shall be identified by using the first of the following documents or procedures pertaining at the time of development: